 Q1: Your Carrmoto Service Writer estimated a price for a job then he called and changed the estimate?

 A1: Our estimate was based off of what we could see at the service write up and not what we could not see or have no way to predict.
-Although our service writer is good he cannot see through your bike just yet, and he cannot predict what will be seized, split, ruined, aged, torn, worn, cracked, or otherwise ready for replacement.
+Although our service writer is good he cannot see through your bike and he cannot predict what will be soon be seized, split, ruined, aged, torn, worn, cracked, or otherwise ready for replacement.
 After our technicians get into your motorcyce they relay back to our service writer what has been found.

 Q2: Shouldn't an experienced dealership be expected to know all the things wrong inside a motorcycle without being able to see the issue and without getting inside to take a look at the issues?

 A2: We are an experienced dealership and over the years we have helped thousands and thousands of happy customers maintain there street, track, and race motorcycles.
 But no, we cannot estimate and predict things that we cannot see and have to get inside to look at.
 Sometimes it is impossible to even estimate how long it will take to get into something to give the next estimate.
 If your bike is 10 years old expect alot of calls from our service writer as the technician peels back each layer finding more and more problems with your old motorcyle.

 Q3: Did you just say if I have a bike older than 10 years I should expect to get a lot of calls from your service writer while my bike is in your shop?